idec-teams/2022_DU_DTU_NSUT-Delhi/README.md

 The wiki created from this repository is hosted at [idec-teams.github.io/2022_DU_DTU_NSUT-Delhi](https://idec-teams.github.io/2022_DU_DTU_NSUT-Delhi).

-The default wiki layout is powered by [MkDocs](http://mkdocs.org) with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
+The wiki layout is powered by [MkDocs](http://mkdocs.org) with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

 ## License